SEBSCHELLI/MH_SciTweets_Heuristics/README.md

 3. After the script is finished it will save the output file to the same location as the _input_file_path_ with "_cat1_heuristics" / "_cat2_heuristics" / "_cat3_heuristics" appended to the input file filename depending on which script was run.

 ## Technical Details
+This repository contains three scripts to classify the science-relatedness of Tweets with heuristics.
+The heuristics were developed as part of *"SciTweets - A Dataset and Annotation Framework for Detecting Scientific Online Discourse"* published at **CIKM2022**.
+The scripts include heuristics for the following three different forms of science-relatedness for Tweets (categories 1.1, 1.2, and 1.3):

 ![Image Alt Text](categories_science_relatedness.png)